||back to previous page

 Tribe of Heart reserves the right to deny permission to any individual or organization to publicly screen our films.

 Why doesn't Tribe of Heart charge screening fees and why is the charging of admission at screenings discouraged?

 Tribe of Heart is a not-for-profit organization with a small staff and modest resources.
 Completion of our work depends entirely on the generosity of others, in the form of grants, grassroots donations and volunteer assistance.
-We believe charitable organizations like ours are the recipients of such support expressly so that we may operate as a charity, and not as a tax-exempt business.
-Such a structure gives Tribe of Heart the freedom to accomplish certain kinds of work that businesses simply cannot, and creates the opportunity to build a different kind of relationship with those who benefit from the work we produce.
+We believe that charitable organizations like ours are the recipients of such support expressly so that we may operate as a charity, and not as a business.
+Such a structure gives Tribe of Heart the freedom to accomplish certain kinds of work that for-profit businesses simply cannot, and creates the opportunity to build a different kind of relationship with those who benefit from the work we produce.

 The people whose stories are told in Peaceable Kingdom: The Journey Home and The Witness shared their personal journeys as gifts in service of the betterment of human- and animal-kind.
 The process of creating films based on their heartfelt testimony changed the lives of all involved, teaching us many things, and asking us to grow in ways we never expected.
-We believe that such rare experiences find their deepest meaning when shared with others, their value increasing as they are passed from person to person to person, and sometimes to whole communities.
+We believe that such rare experiences find their deepest meaning when shared freely with others, their value increasing as they are passed from person to person to person, and sometimes to whole communities.